Chief Residents (2015-2016)

 I am honored to have the opportunity to work with the housestaff at the University of Wisconsin as a Chief Resident.
 My experience as a resident here has been challenging and enlightening.
 The emphasis on patient-centered care and humanism in the curriculum here are key in shaping the next generation of physicians.
 I am hopeful to continue to uphold these standards during my time as a Chief.

-Dr. Froeschner will be a Hospital Medicine provider at St. Mary's Hospital in Madison, WI.
+Dr. Froeschner is currently a Hospital Medicine provider at St. Mary's Hospital in Madison, WI.

 Nicholas Haun, MD

 The support I received from past chief residents, in terms of clinical education, encouragement in my career path, and advice in navigating life as a budding physician, has inspired in me a desire to offer the same for the residents coming after me.